nickolasrm/PointerArithmetic.jl/docs/src/slice.md

     Remember, bounds are not problems here

 ## Shift
-Since Slices are part of an array, increasing and decreasing its size is the same as moving the pointer, and the length of the array.
+Slices are part of an array, increasing and decreasing its size is the same as moving the pointer, and the length of the array.

 For this operation, there are two shifting
 operators: